8 Times Conservatives Proved They Love "Cancel Culture"

 Conservatives are so concerned about this trend that the theme of this year's Conservative Political Action Conference (CPAC) was "America Uncanceled."
 But it may shock you to learn that "cancellation" was not always the refuge of the Left alone.
 In fact, once upon a time Right-wing Americans were all about cancellation for such heinous crimes as "opposing a war" and "being gay."

-Here are nine times that conservatives proved they love "cancel culture."
+Here are eight times that conservatives proved they love "cancel culture."

 In recent years it's become the "hip" thing to do to hate on Ellen DeGeneres, just because she was spotted being friendly with former president George W. Bush...who opposed her right to marry, launched an incredibly bloody war on false pretenses, and approved the CIA to engage in torture.
 She's reportedly cruel to employees and service workers, but that's not the point.
 The point is that conservatives were canceling Ellen before it was cool.